xaviercarril/hyperram/README.md

-# hyperram
+# HyperRAM Controller - Lattice ice40 FPGA iceStick

 Portable Verilog RTL interface to S27KL0641DABHI020 64Mbit HyperRAM IC

 This is an open-source RTL project for a simple DWORD burst interface to a Cypress [S27KL0641DABHI020 64Mbit HyperRAM](http://www.cypress.com/part/s27kl0641dabhi020).

-# SYNTHESIS
+# Synthesis

 In order to synthesize the maximum frequency as posible:
 - Define ASIC on rtl/top.v
 - Comment on Makefile: rtl/baudgen.v rtl/baudgen_rx.v rtl/uart_rx.v rtl/uart_tx.v
 - Comment on fpga/blackice-mx.pcf, the UART pins

+# HyperRAM simulation

+To simulate the HyperRAM module, check the README of the tb/tb_hyperRAM1_8V folder.

-# ice stick test
+# iceStick test

-For higher speeds, the memory needs latency configuration.
-This test is at 12Mhz, so the default latencies are plenty and no configuration is performed.

-run make prog to synthesise and program onto an attached icestick.

-then run ./control.py to test the ram

-# BlackIce Mx

-As in the ice stick test, the module is running at 12Mhz.
-Since the oscilator in the board is og 25Mhz, a PLL and a clock divider have been used to achive the 12MHz clock.
+As in the ice stick test, the module is running at 96Mhz.
+Since the oscilator in the board is og 25Mhz, a PLL and a clock divider have been used to achive the 96MHz clock.

 Type ```make all``` to compile the bitstream.